 A: The panelling when used with our skirtings and dado is approximately 965mm high (3 feet 2 inches) from the floor to the top of the dado..

 A: Yes, provided it's deep (as in thick) enough, and flat on top, otherwise as you slide the Panel down the wall to meet it, the Panel will pass over it rather than rest on it.
 Additionally, the depth of the top of your existing skirting needs to be sufficient to not only allow the panel to butt up to it, but there needs to be enough additional space for a small bead (quadrant ideally) to complete the "framing" of the panel.
 Most, even large old skirtings are not this thick.
 If the customer really doesn't want the hassle/expense of removing existing skirting, the Dado can be placed upside down on top of the existing skirting so you have a rebate into which the Panel can go.
 It's obviously up to the customer to decide whether this is aesthetically acceptable.

-UPDATE DECEMBER 2016.
-In fact, many of our customers have done this successfully and we're soon going to introduce extra kits with dado to use in place of skirting for those who want to keep things simple (and save a bit of money)
+UPDATE FEBRUARY 2018.
+In fact, many of our customers have done this successfully and we've just introduced extra kits with dado to use in place of skirting for those who want to keep things simple (and save a bit of money)

 A. Use a Dado placed upside down on top of the string.
 The "side" of the stair is called the stair "string" or "stringer" Note that on stairs, the joint strips between panels may not lay flat to the wall.
 This is normal, no need to fix these as the panels are held tight top and bottom.